 I am a PhD student in Biological Anthropology at New York University in the Primate Reproductive Ecology and Evolution group and a member of the New York Consortium in Evolutionary Primatology (NYCEP), a multi-institutional doctoral training program in New York City.
 I also serve on the executive committee of the Northeastern Evolutionary Primatology Group (NEEP).

 I graduated from the University of Florida in 2016 with a BSc in Biology and a minor in Wildlife Ecology and Conservation.
-I then spent 3 years in East and Southern Africa studying the behavioral ecology of hyenas and baboons.
-I am broadly interested in reproduction and sexual selection, and specifically, the evolution of sexual signaling systems and sexual coloration.
-My current research investigates the role of color in the sexual swellings of female Kinda baboons (Papio kindae).
+I then spent 3 years in East and Southern Africa studying aspects of behavioral ecology, reproduction, and sexual selection in spotted hyenas (Crocuta crocuta) and various species of baboon (genus Papio).
+I am broadly interested in mechanisms of sexual selection with a specific interesting in the evolution of sexual signaling systems and female mate choice.

 My dissertation research investigates multimodal sexual signaling and mate choice in the little-known drill (Mandrillus leucophaeus).
 Read more here.